raydiak/Math-Symbolic/README.md

 parse of $expression (which may also be a relation; currently only "=" equality is supported for relations).

+#### .clone()

+Returns a clone of the object with an independent copy of the tree structure.
+This is important because all manipulations (below) are done in place, and cloning avoids the parsing and autosimplifying overhead of .new().

 #### .isolate(Str:D $var)

 Arranges a relation with $var on the left and everything else on the right.
 Or